skaltman/sfquickstarts-posit/analyze_data_with_r_using_posit_workbench_and_snowflake.md

 ## Overview
 Duration: 1

-This guide will show you how to use the R language to analyze data stored in Snowflake.
-It will take you through the process of setting up an R environment in an RStudio Pro IDE, which comes with the Posit Workbench Native App in Snowflake.
-It will also show you how to use R's `{dbplyr}` interface to translate R code into SQL where it can be run within a Snowflake database, which is an environment that provides more memory and compute power than the typical R environment.
+This guide will walk you through using R to analyze data in Snowflake using the Posit Workbench Native App.
+You'll learn how to launch the Posit Workbench Native App and use available RStudio Pro IDE.
+You'll also learn how to use the `{dbplyr}` package to translate R code into SQL, allowing you to run data operations directly in Snowflake's high-performance computing environment.

-We will explore a healthcare use case of analyzing heart failure data.

-First, we will explain how to add the heart failure dataset to Snowflake.
-We will then launch an R session and access the data from R, where we will clean, transform, and plot the data, preparing both an HTML report and an interactive Shiny app of our analysis.
-We will also demonstrate how to write into a Snowflake database from R. In this way, the guide will show you how to do an end-to-end R analysis _entirely within Snowflake_.
+We'll focus on a healthcare example by analyzing heart failure data.
+We'll then guide you through launching an R session, accessing the data, and performing data cleaning, transformation, and visualization.
+Finally, you'll see how to generate an HTML report, build an interactive Shiny app, and write data back to Snowflake—-completing an end-to-end R analysis _entirely within Snowflake_.

 ![](assets/overview/architecture.png)